 This article will walk you through the process of making a couple of simple tweaks to your HTML Report generated from Sparx Systems Enterprise Architect.

 So what’s the challenge here?

-If you have ever needed to create a quick and simple report to walk a colleague or stakeholder through certain aspects of your model, then by far the quickest and easiest route is to generate an HTML from EA.
+If you have ever needed to create a quick and simple report to walk a colleague or stakeholder through certain aspects of your model, then by far the quickest and easiest route is to generate an HTML Report from EA.

 This will create an HTML version of your project locally that can be navigated & drilled down into (but not updated etc).
 When creating this report, you have the option to include your own logo as a way of adding a little bit of an extra visual engagement to your publication.

 The challenge that you can, and will likely, run into is that there is a set size for the logo that EA does not tell you about and you will not see the effect of until you view the report and see that your logo is cut off by content.

 To start you will need to generate an HTML report from your model.
 If you are not sure of how to do this simply right click the root node of your model in EA and choose “HTML Report” from the menu…

 When you click this option you will be presented with the following dialog…

 In this dialog check all the options that you want to include in your report and specify your output destination folder and your logo image.
 When ready, click “Generate” and you will have a progress bar pop up momentarily while EA generates your report.

 When this process has finished you can either click “View” or navigate to your Output folder & open the file “Index.htm” (there will be other files & folders generated as well but for now this all you will need).